ku9dan/Java-Excercise/README.md

 # Java-Excercise
-This is a java excercise repo.
+This is a java excercise repo for beginners.